kerryz/logreg_text_classification/README.md

 # Description
 Implements logistic regression to classify a given set of documents as one of two classes: 0 or 1.

-The loss function used is the ordinary least square, from which we derive an update rule that is implemented through stochastic gradient descent.
+The loss function used is the logistic loss, from which we derive an update rule that is implemented through stochastic gradient descent.
 A momentum term is added to avoid local minima.
 The early stop method is used to detect convergence and prevent overfitting.
 The system also uses k-fold cross validation for evaluation and will output the average recall, precision and f1 score to terminal.

 Optionally, l2-regularization can be added to the calculations by setting the parameter `reg_const` to a non-zero value in `logistic_regression.py`.
 Currently, the value is set to 0 as initial experiments have shown that it doesn't improve performance on the given dataset for this particular homework assignment.